josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 The only named outlet is `'popup'`.

 This time, the value of `'popup'` is `null`.
-That's not a route, but it is a legitimate value.
+That is not a route, but it is a legitimate value.
 Setting the popup `RouterOutlet` to `null` clears the outlet and removes the secondary popup route from the current URL.

 <a id="guards"></a>